 * * *

 Are you exhausted today?
 Have you eaten a healthy meal and rested?
 Have you been burning the candle at both ends?
 Constant busyness is not God’s intention for us.
 He gave us the astonishing gift of the Sabbath and modeled rest for us Himself (Genesis 2:2-3) so that we would do just that — rest.
-Come join the conversation on our blog.
+Come join the conversation.
 We would love to hear from you about taking care of our bodies so we can be healthy and courageous! ~ Devotionals Daily